Oipo/SoftwareEvolution2017/assignment1/design_decisions.md

 We decided to take the total volume of all methods instead of the whole eclipse project when determing the cyclomatic complexity rating, because we think it would be a more accurate representation.

 ## Code duplication

+- Count both original and duplicated code as duplicates, impossible to know which of the two is the actual original
+- Currently uses whole files which means it includes all import statements and may mark those as duplicate, even though that information isn't actually useful.
+Using methods instead of files is an easy change.
+- Makes a hash of each combination of 6 lines and checks if there's a hash collision, if so, marks them as duplicates.